freefalling into kpop hell

 my other friend, camille, also saw this as an opportunity to try and finally get me into nct dream, which worked. i hope i don't stan anymore groups. i might go crazy. if my friends were really my friends, they wouldn't be begging me to watch gose (/lh).

-so now i run a kpop twitter fan account where i retweet cute photos of kpop idols, regularly search up “wts lfb ph”4 to see if anyone has any of the merch i want, and take my little 10cm kpop dolls and a photocard around with me wherever i go. little by little, spending 100 dollars on a 5.5cm x 8.5cm picture of my bias because it's "very limited" and has "sparks" is starting to become reasonable. oh, and the music sounds better to me now too.
+so now i run a kpop twitter fan account where i retweet cute photos of kpop idols, regularly search up “wts lfb ph”4 to see if anyone has any of the merch i want, and take my little 10cm kpop dolls and a photocard around with me wherever i go. little by little, spending 100 dollars on a 5.5cm x 8.5cm picture of my bias because it's "very limited" and has "sparks" is starting to become reasonable. oh, and the music sounds better to me now too. turns out i just had to look a little harder to find kpop groups that wrote songs in genres i liked.

 this is all very normal, i hope. can a long-time kpop fan please affirm me? thanks!